Klortho/jatsdoc/README.md

 ## To do list

+* Search needs to support matching headers ("categories" and "subcategories").
+Right now, you only see the matching leaf nodes ("entries").

+* Figure out how to link to targets within an entry.
+Because we're using the fragment identifier to specify the entry itself, we'll need something like "#p=entry;t=target".

+* When you reload an page (F5), the navigation panel should open to show the page you are on.

 * Include a small set of test/sample documentation files in the docs directory of the github repository.
 When this is done, we'll need to include instructions about